Much Better Adventures

 Hiking

-Time to hit the hiking trails on South Africa's famous Wild Coast.
-Set off south of Port Edward, following the coast and on through an area known as the 'petrified forest' – stopping to take in the Mzamba fossils from the Cretaceous period – before hiking on through the stunning Nyameni River.
-Reach the red dunes for a beautiful section until you arrive at the Xolobeni community.
-This is your homestay experience, where you'll gain an insight into local village life and hear how this community uses the income from tourism to fight proposals for prospective mining projects in the area.
-Enjoy a traditional Xhosa dinner before settling down for the night.
+Time to hit the hiking trail on South Africa's famous Wild Coast.
+A short boat ride will take you to the river mouth, where you’ll meet your local Pondo guide and set off along the beach.
+Stop off at a petrified forest and the Mzamba fossils, before reaching the Nyameni River.
+From here, head inland over grassy dunes, arriving at the Xolobeni community for a warm welcome.
+During this homestay experience you'll gain an insight into local village life and hear how this community uses the income from tourism to fight proposals for prospective mining projects in the area.
+Enjoy a beer at the local shebeen or a visit from a traditional healer, before feasting on a traditional Xhosa dinner and settling down for the night.

 Day 8